Matt Reeves’ “The Batman” was a hit, but will it be remembered?

 While all of that is rightfully applauded, unless this is the first Batman movie one has seen, my biggest contention is that it is impossible to divorce it from your viewing experience of others.

-In its nearly three-hour long runtime, the film’s many homages to its predecessors—such as scenes at the Iceberg Lounge or the penultimate jailhouse interrogation—sometimes slip dangerously close to impersonation, mainly that of “The Dark Knight,” which collected eight Oscar nominations in 2009 and is regarded as one of the most influential films of this century.
+In its nearly three-hour long runtime, the film’s many homages to its predecessors—Batman punching his way through the Iceberg Lounge or the penultimate jailhouse interrogation scene—sometimes slip dangerously close to impersonation, mainly that of “The Dark Knight,” which collected eight Oscar nominations in 2009 and is regarded as one of the most influential films of this century.

 That is perhaps no fault of Reeves, as there is no shortage of directors who pay homage to their influences, but rather more indicative of the large shadow that Nolan’s film still casts and the near impossible task that subsequent directors still must grapple with.